 UI/UX Prototype

-Usually, UI/UX prototypes are not expensive and cost close to 5%-10% of the entire project budget.
+Typically, UI/UX prototypes are relatively inexpensive, costing around 5%-10% of the project’s total budget.
 However, the benefits are clear:

-3. While a Low-code solution is not scalable, and you will need to throw it away in the market, it will be validated.
+- Although a Low-code solution is not scalable and will need to be replaced in the market, it will be validated.
 UI/UX designs will be used as an asset of the Front-end development team.

 Front-end prototype

 Vercel is a cloud-based web development tool that allows you to implement a system prototype much faster with front-end developer involvement only.
-Tools like Vercel can be very cost-efficient in creating a real-user experience with fake or very simple databases.
+Tools like Vercel can be very cost-efficient in creating a real-user experience with simple database management.

 Common Insights

-To sum up all the information above, let’s outline when it is better to use low-code and no-code platforms for the benefit of your business and when it’s better to avoid these kinds of solutions.
+To summarize the information above, let’s outline when it’s beneficial to use no-code and low-code platforms for your business with citizen developers and when it’s better to avoid these solutions.

 Complex Functionality